brgr/books-app/doc/notes.md

     - I think these articles are for higher scale, but they definitely contain some useful information [[11]][[12]]
 - I should have a better look at reframe [[13]] and best practices for it.
     - In general, there are some things that are implemented in its example app, TodoMVC [[14]], that I could use.

+# Notes for Later

+These notes are meant for later, meaning that I'm currently not at the point that these notes are very useful to me, but it is very likely that they are useful later.

+## Pagination in Databases

+Pagination should not be done with `limit` in databases.
+Instead, there are better ways to do it, read more on it [here][18].

 [1]: https://unix.stackexchange.com/questions/90853/how-can-i-run-ssh-add-automatically-without-a-password-prompt